 I know, it’s not one of the world’s first problems but please, get it right.

-While Macarons and macaroons perhaps sound alike, they are both totally different.
+While Macarons and Macaroons perhaps sound alike, they are both totally different.

-I’m perhaps mad about macarons, but if you’re just as infatuated with Paris’s Ambassador of Pastry, with its smooth delicate meringue-like shells sandwiched together with chocolate ganache, jam, curd or buttercream, its name needs to be defended.
-I’m not being posh or trying to show off I can speak some French after 24 years of living here – it’s just that the term, macaron is the right word to use to describe these little filled rainbow-coloured Parisian confections.
+The macaroon is more rustic looking without the filling - in fact, nothing like it.
+I’m not being posh or trying to show off I can speak some French after 30 years living here.
+It's just that the term, macaron is the right word to use to describe these little filled rainbow-coloured Parisian confections.

 So let’s get it straight with the simplest answer: the macaron is meringue-based and the macaroon is coconut based.